cambridge-ceu/cambridge-ceu.github.io/docs/_posts/2021-02-14-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to cambridge-ceu"
+title:  "Welcome to cambridge-ceu!"
 date:   2021-02-14 21:09:45 +0000
 categories: jekyll update
 ---
 to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-To add new posts in the `_posts` `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+New posts in the `_posts` `YYYY-MM-DD-name-of-post.ext` includes the necessary front matter.

 See also